 A graduate student who believes a final grade was assigned pursuant to (a) or (b) above should first present the case informally to the faculty or staff member responsible for the course in which the student believes an inappropriate grade has been awarded.
 Grade appeals should be initiated as soon as possible but no later than one year after the final course grade was issued.
 If the student is not satisfied with the resolution at this first step, the student shall submit a formal, written appeal, with appropriate documentation to the head of the department in which the course was offered.
 The department head (or the program head if the department head chooses to delegate the decision to him/her) will issue a written decision on the appeal within 30 days, or as soon thereafter as practical.
-If the student is not satisfied with the decision of the department head (or program head), the student may submit a formal, written appeal, with appropriate documentation, within seven (7) days to the Dean of the college in which the course is offered.
-The Dean shall render a decision within 30 days, or as soon thereafter as practical.
+If the student may submit a formal, written appeal, with appropriate document head (or program head), the student may submit a formal, written appeal, with appropriate document and (or program head).
+The department formal af ormal, written appeal, with appropriate document as practical.
+The decision of the department a formal, written appeal, with appropriate document as practical.
+The bean shall render a decision within 30 days, or as soon thereafter as practical.
 The decision of the Dean shall be final and not appealable.